top of page

 What is Fentanyl?

-According to the Centers for Disease & Prevention Control, Fentanyl is 50 times more potent than heroin and 100 times more potent than morphine.
+According to the Centers for Disease Control and Prevention (CDC), Fentanyl is 50 times more potent than heroin and 100 times more potent than morphine.

 Source: CDC